The Mechanics of Advancement

 22.214.171.124 Reporting Advancement

 All Cub Scout, Boy Scout, Varsity Scout, and Sea Scout ranks, and all Venturing advancement awards must be reported to local councils.* The best and most accurate method is through the BSA’s internet portal for reporting advancement (see “Electronic Advancement Reporting,” 126.96.36.199, for more detail on reporting).
 At the council’s discretion, the paper form, Advancement Report, No. 34403, may also be submitted.

 *An advancement report is not required to purchase adventure loops or pins.
 However, to ensure that each Cub Scout’s record is complete and accurate, all adventures— required and elective—should be posted in the BSA system using the internet portal for reporting advancement.

 All badges of rank, merit badges, Eagle Palms, and Venturing awards are restricted items.
 Unit leadership may not purchase these insignia for presentation without having filed an advancement report with the local council.

 Youth members with severe and permanent mental or physical disabilities may work toward ranks, Eagle Palms, or Venturing awards even after they have passed the chronological age of eligibility for a program.
-For details, see section 10, “Advancement for Members With Special Needs,” topic 10.1.0.0, “Registering Qualified Members Beyond Age of Eligibility.”
+For details, see, “Registering Qualified Members Beyond Age of Eligibility,” 10.1.0.0.